Gowee/zhconv-rs/data/README.md

 - `cgroups/merge_for_web.py` combines `cgroups/*.json` into a monolithic `cgroups.json` to be placed in `:/web/public/cgroups.json`, which is included in the web app.
 The libs and the cli are not referencing CGroups for now.

 ## Licenses
 Dataset are neither maintained nor licensed by zhconv-rs.
 Instead, they are licensed in upstream projects.
-Check their source for licenses.
+Check their sources for licenses.